How to Make Sodium Citrate Buffer

 Mixing Citric Acid and Sodium Citrate Solutions

 Mix 82 milliliters of the citric acid solution with 18 milliliters of the sodium citrate solution.
+To this, add enough distilled water to bring the volume of the mixture to slightly under 1 liter.

 Adjusting the pH